People-DAO/website/README.md

 1. Deploy the application at [Vercel](https://vercel.com):
    - If you haven't created a project for this application yet, navigate to your [dashboard](https://vercel.com/dashboard), import this repository and follow the provided instructions.
    - In case you have created the project before, the latest commit in the `main` branch will be deployed upon push.
+   - Provide required environment variables in the project's settings by following the [official guide](https://vercel.com/docs/concepts/projects/environment-variables) and instructuons for obtaining individual values above.